 In October 2019 Deborah was the keynote speaker at a GMB Union (London Region) meeting.
 Deborah’s great great grandfather Will Thorne founded the Union and Deborah spoke about the life of her ancestor and about the struggles that her family has been through because of Huntington’s disease.
 Her speech was described afterwards by the GMB Union Council members as ‘fantastically inspirational’ and ‘captivating’.

 Deborah has been invited by the National President of the GMB Union to speak at the Annual Union Congress, which was scheduled to go ahead in June 2020.
-Due to the Corona Virus emergency restrictions, the event was postponed but if it does go ahead next year, Deborah and her family will be the special guests of the President in Blackpool.
+Due to the Corona Virus emergency restrictions, the event was postponed but will go ahead this year and Deborah will speak to the meeting at their online event.
 Deborah is not affiliated with the union or it’s politics in any way other than that her ancestor founded the original union.

 Amazing Women Awards